RedisAI/RedisAI/docs/index.md

 ## Docker

-To quickly tryout RedisAI, launch an instance using docker:
+To quickly tryout RedisAI, launch an instance using Docker:

 ```sh
 docker run -p 6379:6379 -it --rm redisai/redisai